-Public service has always been part of Stanford’s identity, its culture.
-Our founders desired it, our students aspire to it, and our world demands it.
-Cardinal Service represents the most significant expansion and elevation of public service at Stanford since the establishment of the Haas Center for Public Service in 1985 and includes the following four dimensions:
+Cardinal Service represents the most significant expansion and elevation of public service at Stanford since the establishment of the Haas Center for Public Service in 1985.
+It is a campus-wide initiative to make service a distinctive feature of a Stanford education, consisting of four elements:

 Matching funds at a ratio of 3 to 5 are available for endowment gifts of $175,000 or more, i.e. a gift of $500,000 will generate an additional $300,000 for Cardinal Service.